Supporting culturally significant native plants with environmental water

 The Murray-Darling Basin is home to a large number of native plants across many diverse ecosystems and sites.
 Many of these sites along rivers, floodplains and wetlands can be associated with particular uses for the collection and cultivation of plants for food and medicine and for the production and manufacture of tools.
 For these sites to be productive, they were known to rely on certain hydrological conditions.
 Large scale changes in water management practices ill-suited to a climate of multiyear drought cycles after colonisation and the removal of Aboriginal peoples from Country led to widespread changes in the landscape and ecosystems.

-Through the Flow-MER program, Ecologists at the Centre for Applied Water Science are working with the Commonwealth Environmental Water Office to improve our understanding of how environmental water can help to maintain important sites and values across the Murray-Darling Basin.
+Through the Flow-MER program, Ecologists at the Centre for Applied Water Science are working with the Commonwealth Environmental Water Holder to improve our understanding of how environmental water can help to maintain important sites and values across the Murray-Darling Basin.
 Using vegetation data collected across the selected areas in the Basin between 2014 and 2020 we described the response to flooding and drying of three widely used plants including a food plant (Nardoo), medicinal plant (Old Man Weed) and a plant used for fibre (Cumbungi).

 Nardoo (Marsilea spp.) forms large fields of cover across floodplain regions in response to flooding, producing a nut-like object up to 9 mm long called a sporocarp; a hard capsule in which there are spores packed in a starch-like substance.
 The sporocarps are roasted, ground, and then mixed to make a dough.
 The dough is then baked, producing bread or seedcakes high in protein and carbohydrates.
 This process and production was once on such a large scale across the Murray-Darling Basin that sets of grinding stones known as ‘Nardoo Mills’ are commonly found in regions long distances from where the stone originated.
 Nardoo features in the story of Burke and Wills ‘Life saver or life taker.’